thomasballinger/trellocardupdate/README.txt

 * ability to add comments to cards
 * fuzzy matching on card name
-* single board at a time, which is persitantly set
+* single board at a time, which is persistently set Bash Completion

-Bash Completion
 ---------------